dichaelen/ContainersOnAzure_IntroLab/README.md

 See below:
 ![alt text](https://github.com/shanepeckham/ContainersOnAzure_MiniLab/blob/master/images/ApplicationInsights.png)

-Once Application Insights is provisioned, we need to get the Instrumentation key, this may be found in the Overview section.
+Once Application Insights is provisioned, we need to get the Instrumentation key, this may be found in the Configure section under Properties.
 We will need this to run our container, so copy it for convenient access.
 See below:

 ![alt text](https://github.com/shanepeckham/ContainersOnAzure_MiniLab/blob/master/images/AppKey.png)